DavidePorello/ML_bias_detection/README.md

-# sdp-project
+# sdp-project user manual

+Before attempting to run the code, please read all the sections of this document.
+The code was developed on Windows, but it also works on Linux (Ubuntu or derivatives)

 ### Dataset

-The [_Census-Income Data Set_](https://archive.ics.uci.edu/ml/machine-learning-databases/census-income-mld/census.tar.gz) was downloaded and extracted as-is inside the _dataset_ folder
+The [_Census-Income Data Set_](https://archive.ics.uci.edu/ml/machine-learning-databases/census-income-mld/census.tar.gz) must be downloaded and extracted as-is inside the _dataset_ folder

 ### Installing Eigen